 Another methodological issue is that many organizations only discuss mean and median earnings.
 While pay gaps in mean and median earnings do suggest the existence of a problem, it’s actually a different problem than statistically significant pay disparities between people who work similar roles.

-3. Hold yourself accountable and ensure transparency.
+3. Hold yourself accountable to achieving equal pay for equal work and ensure transparency.

 - Set an aspirational goal of 100% pay equity and measure against that goal.